 So why don’t people—particularly Christian people—choose to spend time reading the Bible?
 Here’s what I think:

-1. They secretly believe reading the Bible doesn’t really matter.
+1. We secretly believe reading the Bible doesn’t really matter.

-Honestly, I think a lot of Christians put the Bible in the same category as other literary classics—it’s something they feel like they should read, but they don’t know exactly why.
+Honestly, I think a lot of Christians put the Bible in the same category as other literary classics—it’s something we feel like we should read, but we don’t know exactly why.
 After all, it’s hard to prove whether reading the Bible does any measurable good—aren’t there plenty of nice, successful people who don’t read the Bible?
 And aren’t there plenty of jerks, racists, and annoying people who do?
 I think many Christians secretly wonder if the Bible does any good.

-2. They would rather rely on professionals to read the Bible and explain it to them.
+2. We would rather rely on professionals to read the Bible and explain it to us.

 Whether it’s their own priest or pastor, or a celebrity theologian like Rick Warren or Joel Osteen, most Christians would rather be fed Biblical truths than feed themselves.
 And it’s true, religious professionals are probably better at gleaning, understanding, and teaching those truths than we ordinary amateurs.
 After all, they’ve had more practice.
 And if they’re better at it, why not just let them do it?
 As religion becomes more adept at packaging itself in entertaining, market-driven, user-friendly trappings, its adherents become more dependent and less self-sufficient.

-3. They don’t have a support system for reading the Bible.
+3. We don’t have a support system for reading the Bible.